juesga1987/World_GDP_Project/README.md

     insertar(i, 'asia')
 ```

-9. Change all the data types into float, using the function we created.
+9. Change all the data types into float, using the function created.

 ```python
 tipodato(gdp, 1960,2021,float)